WetDogWeather/TerrierWeb/doc/Terrier.md

 <p>Set the interpolation type for data values.
 This is how the
 data is interpolated between cells as it's being rendered into screen space.
 This is separate from applying the color map.
-Set it to nearest if you'd like to see each cell or your have a data type that can't be interpolated (e.g. precip type).
+Set it to nearest if you'd like to see each cell or you have a data type that can't be interpolated (e.g. precip type).
 Set it to linear to see bilinear interpolation.
 Set to cubic for bicubic interpolation.</p>